Runjing-Liu120/RunjingLiu.github.io/index.md

 # Runjing (Bryan) Liu

-I am currently a third year PhD student in the [U.C.
+I am currently a fourth year PhD student in the [U.C.
 Berkeley Statistics Department](https://statistics.berkeley.edu/).
 I am advised by [Jon McAuliffe](https://statistics.berkeley.edu/people/jon-mcauliffe-0).
 I graduated from Duke University in 2016 with a Bachelor of Science in mathematics.

 I am grateful to be supported by the NSF Graduate Research Fellowship.